ishtatann/SpaceTradersUnitySDK/docs/DefaultApi.md

 Get Status

 Return the status of the game server.
+This also includes a few global elements, such as announcements, server reset dates and leaderboards.

 ### Example
 ```csharp